 It’s up to you to instill your employees with so much love for the brand that they naturally want to spout its virtues to customers, friends and family members.
 Your job is to turn them into brand evangelists.

-4 Tips For Aligning Brand And Culture
+4 Tips For Brand and Culture Alignment

 Here are four ways to support inside/outside alignment: